Selecting Spans for Evaluation¶

 return completion

-Once we've done this, now we can map the inputs to a feedback function to these span attributes:
+Once we've done this, now we can map the inputs to a metric to these span attributes:

 Selecting Instrumented Span Attributes for Evaluation